Scotland gets all-new amateur golf event | Golf Magazine News & Forum | bunkered

 The event has been backed by sponsors Carnoustie Country, House of Turin, Ford and La Sella Golf Resort.

-To book your place in one of the regional events, please contact one of the clubs listed above directly.
-For more information, visit clgolf.es.
+To book your place in one of the regional events, please click on the links to the clubs listed above or contact the clubs directly.
+For more information, visit europe.clgolfleagues.com.